18 Must-Have Negotiation Skills For Procurement Professionals

 It is also one of the 45 public sectors and private parties brought together by the Dutch Government’s Circular Procurement Green Deal, tasking participants in carrying out two circular procurement initiatives between the years 2014 and 2016 to increase knowledge and accelerate the transition to a circular economy.

-One of the areas of focus of MODNL was textiles due to the fact that it needs to equip its large numbers of personnel with uniforms and other textile products.
+One of the areas of focus of MODNL was textiles because it needed to equip its large numbers of personnel with uniforms and other textile products.
 However, textile production is linked with numerous environmental and social problems.
 Ultimately, the energy to transform raw materials and manufacture new fibers in the production of textiles has great carbon emissions.

 Therefore, the MODNL began exploring the market for recycled textiles in January 2014 by publishing a request for information and conducting an open meeting with the textile suppliers.
-The aim of this market engagement was to know if it is possible for requiring recycled fibers to be used in the production of certain items.
+This market engagement aimed to know if it is possible to require recycled fibers to be used in the production of certain items.

 Through its market research, it identified that manufacturers were able to meet the requirements around the use of recycled content.
 However, MODNL must focus on the items’ ability to perform their use rather than the technical values such as the tensile strength.